DOC

 The first time I went to DOC, it was in the summer of 2008, on the restaurant’s 28th day of existence, and I was with my supper club—a motley crew of friends, family and total strangers that included my parents and several very good friends, a depressed English girl who was about to be deported and a local food blogger who wouldn’t stop complaining about the flavor profiles.
 The air conditioning wasn’t working properly so everyone was melting into their cannoli, which caused more complaining all around, and for many months after that whenever I proposed going back to DOC to see how things were going, people got haunted looks and started compulsively fanning themselves, even if it was snowing outside.

-I finally returned this spring, to find that DOC has blossomed into a lovely, and much cooler, dining experience.
-The tiny Europeanesque gem of a dining room seats a scant 24, ensuring an intimate evening for you and your hot (but hopefully not too hot) date or supper club alike, and is fronted by a tiny galley kitchen that Thumbelina would feel at home in, which turns out simple, delicious dishes like risotto with fava beans and preserved lemon, and housemade chicken sausage with summer zucchini, sun dried tomato, and kohlrabi.
+The tiny Europeanesque gem of a dining room seats a scant 24, ensuring an intimate evening for you and your hot (but hopefully not too hot) date or supper club alike, and is fronted by a galley kitchen that Thumbelina would feel at home in, where chefs Jobie Bailey and Paul Losch turn out simple, delicious dishes like crisp garden lettuces tossed with wild plums, beets and local goat cheese, tender flat iron steak with pocha beans and cauliflower, and a delicately-layered summer vegetable lasagna topped with a fresh farm egg.

 Details